Skip to content

 Battery-Backed Solar Systems

-A grid-tied system is often the better option for those looking to save money with solar panels.
+A grid-tied system with solar panels is often the better option for those looking to save money.
 You can also still get backup power when the grid is down if you install an energy storage system.
 Because you don’t need as many batteries as an off-grid system, it likely won’t be as expensive.

 Installing one or a couple of solar batteries will allow you to store unused power generated by your solar system.
 You’ll then be able to draw on that power without putting utility workers in danger in the event that the electricity grid goes down.